Arts

 HOW TO APPLY | ACCESS SAVED APPLICATION

-IMPORTANT: The Oshkosh Area Community Foundation has transitioned to a new and improved grants management system so you will need to select the Create New Account option when attempting to access the online grant application form.
+IMPORTANT: The Oshkosh Area Community Foundation transitioned to a new and improved grants management system in January 2023.
+If your organization did not apply for a grant in 2023, you will need to select the Create New Account option when attempting to access the online grant application form.
 Your previous portal login information will not work in the new system.